padrinoDB/ipmr/cran-comments.md

 This is an update to ipmr.
-The first version was submitted in early February.
+The last update was submitted in mid May.

 ## Test environments
 * local R installation, Windows 10, R 4.1.0